Elliott-yzy/Contest-Platform/README.md

 ## 🎯 Project Highlights

+- 🏅 **Awarded Best Project in AI for Education Award – Runner-up (Coding Fest 2025, The University of Sydney)**
 - 🚀 Fully modular and scalable microservices architecture
 - 🛡️ Enterprise-grade authentication and role-based authorization
 - ⚡ Asynchronous event-driven design using RabbitMQ